 Work out how much the estate is worth to find out if the estate needs to pay Inheritance Tax.

-Fill in form IHT400 if Inheritance Tax is due on the estate.
+If Inheritance Tax is due on the estate, fill in form IHT400.
 You may need to send other forms at the same time.

 The grant of representation (confirmation) gives you the right to deal with the estate as the executor or administrator.

 Deadline for paying Inheritance Tax

 The executor of a will or administrator of an estate usually has to pay Inheritance Tax by the end of the sixth month after the person died.

 After this the estate has to pay interest.

 You can make early payments before you know what the estate owes.
 Interest isn’t due on this amount.